-Member of the Board | Elected in 2011.
 Ulf is a licensed medical practitioner and a specialist in several areas, including oncology.
 He has published several scientific articles and has more than 25 years of experience from leadership positions in both large academic ing oncology.
 Most recently she was and corporate institutions.
-He has been Senior Vice President of Regulatory instrumental in the development and registration of gemcitabine (Gemzar). premetrexed (Alimta), Sunitinib (Sutent), lenalidomide (Revlimid) and the albumin bound nanoparticle paclitaxel (Abraxane).
+He has been instrumental in the development and registration of gemcitabine (Gemzar). premetrexed (Alimta), Sunitinib (Sutent), lenalidomide (Revlimid) and the albumin bound nanoparticle paclitaxel (Abraxane).

 Education: Doctor of Medicine.
-Karolinska Institutet Stockholm Born: 1951.
+Karolinska Institutet Stockholm